Disclaimer

 3. Stem cells are reinfused to reconstitute bone marrow function

-Bone disease Bisphosphonates / denosumab Indicated in all patients to reduce risk of fractures and bone pain
+Bone disease 1st line: zoledronic acid (bisphosphonate) Indicated for all patients to reduce risk of fractures and bone disease

 Share Your Feedback Below